Safety on the hills

 In the event of a mishap

 Accidents do occur on the hills.
-We hope with care you hope they will never happen, but it is prudent to know what to do in the worst scenario.
+We hope with care that they will never happen, but it is prudent to know what to do in the worst scenario.
 It is impossible to cover every eventuality, but the following are common sense guidelines.

 In the event of navigational error and delay, every effort should be made to contact the waiting bus with a clear message indicating the names of those delayed, their present position and their intentions.

-Keep your head and stay as warm and comfortable as possible without unnecessary exertion.
+Stay calm and as warm and comfortable as possible without unnecessary exertion.
 Remember that help will be coming at first light, so move around only in daylight and in as conspicuous a way as possible.
 Wear your brightest garments on top and use your whistle at frequent intervals.